fpoussin/QtUsb/README.md

 ## Documentation

-Doxygen documentation can be found [here](http://fpoussin.github.io/doxygen/qtusb/0.5.x)
+QCH documentation files can be found with each release.
+You have to manually install them in Qt Creator.

 ## Downloads